 Australia’s territorial sea extends from the coast out to 12 nautical miles.
-Within the territorial sea, Australia has full sovereignty—including with respect to fisheries—subject only to the rights of foreign ships to ‘innocent passage’ through the territorial sea.
+Australia has full sovereignty within the territorial sea, including with respect to fisheries.

-On 1 August 1994, Australia declared an Exclusive Economic Zone (EEZ) extending from 12 nautical miles to 200 nautical miles from its coastline.
-Within its EEZ, Australia has sovereign rights to explore and exploit, conserve and manage the natural resources—both living (such as fisheries and genetic material) and non-living (such as oil, gas, minerals).
+Australia’s Exclusive Economic Zone (EEZ) extends from 12 nautical miles to 200 nautical miles from its coastline.
+Within its EEZ, Australia has sovereign rights to explore, use, conserve and manage its natural resources, including fish, oil, gas and minerals.
 It also has jurisdiction over offshore installations, marine scientific research and the protection and preservation of the marine environment.

 Consistent with international law, Australia has also claimed sovereign rights to explore and exploit the natural resources of the continental shelf (including sedentary species) where the shelf extends beyond 200 nautical miles.

-Geoscience Australia has further information about the Australian maritime zones.
+Geoscience Australia’s website contains further information about the Australian maritime zones.